The SALSA MLPA Probemix P165 HSP mix-1 is an in vitro diagnostic (IVD)1

-or a research use only (RUO) assay for the detection of deletions or duplications in the human ATL1
+for the detection of deletions or duplications in ATL1

-genes, in order to confirm a potential cause and clinical diagnosis for spastic paraplegia (SPG) type 3A and 4, respectively.
-This assay is for use with human DNA extracted from peripheral blood.
+genes, in order to confirm a potential cause for and clinical diagnosis of spastic paraplegia (SPG) type 3A and SPG type 4, respectively.
+This assay is for use with genomic DNA isolated from human peripheral whole blood specimens.
 This product can also be used for molecular genetic testing of at-risk family members.

-Deletions or duplications obtained with the P165 HSP mix-1 probemix must be confirmed by another technique.
-In particular, deletions or duplications detected by only a single probe always require conformation by another method.
-Most defects in ATL1
+Copy number variations (CNVs) detected with P165 HSP mix-1 should be confirmed with a different technique.
+In particular, CNVs detected by only a single probe always require confirmation by another method.
+Most defects in the ATL1

 Please note that this probemix is for In Vitro Diagnostic use (IVD) in the countries specified at the end of this product description.
 In all other countries, the product is for Research Use Only (RUO).

 To be used in combination with a SALSA MLPA Reagent Kit and Coffalyser.Net analysis software.

 Hereditary spastic paraplegias (HSP) are genetically heterogeneous neurodegenerative disorders characterised by progressive spasticity and weakness of the lower limbs due to axonal degeneration in the pyramidal tract.
 To date, more than 80 genetic types of HSP have been defined by genetic linkage analysis and identification of HSP-related gene variants.

 Spastic paraplegia type 3A (SPG3A) is caused by pathogenic mutations in the ATL1